UniStuttgart-VISUS/megamol/plugins/gui/README.md

 * Call `Slot`
     * `Double Left Click` Show *Module Stock List* in pop-up window.
     * Context Menu (`Right Click`)
-        * Add to Group Interface
+        * Create new Interface Slot
-        * Remove from Group Interface
+        * Remove from Interface Slot
-        * Show *Module Stock List* in pop-up window at mouse position.
 * `Group`(-Header)
+    * `Double Left Click` Toggle between expanded and collapsed view.
     * Context Menu (`Right Click`)
         * Collapse View / Expand View
+        * Layout
         * Rename
-        * Delete
+        * Delete (Alternative: Select with `Left Click` an press `Delete`)
+* Drop File to Load/Add Project
+    * Drag file in a file browser and drop it inside the MegaMol window.
+The configurator windows must be open and focused.\
+        **NOTE**
+        * Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
+Failed using (X)Ubuntu with "Thunar" file browser.
+File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora).

 #### Module Groups